 Your buyers are there, too.
 They just need help finding you.
 And if you think you’ll only reach buyers in your country, you are wrong. eBay also says approximately 20% of sales are cross-border, so people are shopping globally for what they want and need.

 Selling on eBay is simple.
 Take a few pictures of your products.
-List them using the selling format you think is best for you.
+List them using the online selling format you think is best for you.
 Then, drive traffic to your listing.
 When the item sells, ship it, or deliver it via email.
 You can get shipping discounts for any physical product orders and print labels with eBay.
 Then, get paid.

 A quick note about your product photos: they need to be good.
-Since people can’t touch or feel your products like they can in your physical store, your images need to be enticing.
+Since people can’t touch or feel your products online like they can in your physical store, your images need to be enticing.
 You don’t have to hire a professional photographer if you’re on a budget.
 But you do need to make more effort than snapping a quick pic with your smartphone.

 Invest in a few studio lights and a white backdrop.
 Lighting makes or breaks your photos.
 Watch for shadows and flares.
 This keeps your photos clean.
 Take photos from multiple angles to provide as much of a view as you can.
 If possible, take some lifestyle shots, putting the product in the hands of those who use it.
 If there are unique details, take photos of all angles, and then create a 3D rotating slideshow for your customers to use.